 In December 2023, the FASB issued ASU No. 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures ("ASU 2023-09").
 The guidance in ASU 2023-09 improves the transparency of income tax disclosures by greater disaggregation of information in the rate reconciliation and income taxes paid disaggregated by jurisdiction.
 The standard is effective for public companies for fiscal years beginning after December 15, 2024, with early adoption permitted.
 The Company adopted this effective January 1, 2024 and there was no impact to the condensed consolidated financial statements.

 Note 3 - Marketable Securities

-There were no marketable securities as of June 30, 2024.
-Marketable securities consisted of the following as of December 31, 2023:
+Marketable securities consisted of the following as of September 30, 2024 and December 31, 2023, respectively: